MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Discussion

 The presence of significant Ly$\alpha$ absorption outside the virial radius can arise from the extended CGM and/or the large-scale structures around galaxies.
 Cosmological hydrodynamical simulations by \citet{Voort_12} showed that the ``cold gas'', which can be traced by Ly$\alpha$, is mainly residing in filamentary structures around galaxies.
 Moreover, the geometry of such cosmic filaments is much more widespread (up to 4 $R_{\rm vir}$) for low-mass halos as compared to high-mass halos (see their figure~{1}), leading to higher gas covering fraction for low-mass galaxies outside virial radius. \citet[]{Johnson_17} reported the presence of \lya\ absorption well beyond the virial radius of dwarf galaxies.
 Recently, the observations of \citet[]{Wilde_2021} also showed that the \lya\ covering fraction remains roughly constant at $\approx 40\%$ out to $1$~pMpc from galaxies with \logm $<$9.2.
 The covering fraction for the high-mass galaxies, however, declines rapidly with impact parameter.
-This could lead to a steeper slope for the $W_r$-profile for the high-mass galaxies.
+Although their quoted $1\sigma$ errors have significant overlaps in different mass bins, this may hint at the steeper slope for the $W_r$-profile for the high-mass galaxies.

 A possible reason for the enhanced \lya\ absorption outside the virial radius for low-mass galaxies could be the environment.
 However, different completeness of the different surveys hinders a proper investigation of environmental effects for our complete sample.
 To circumvent this, we selected a subsample of galaxies from Keeney+18 with total completeness $>$90\% (see their Table 8).
 In that subsample, isolated galaxies are searched for using a simple 3D FoF algorithm with a linking separation of $10'$ \footnote{linking separation of 1 pMpc produces consistent result} and a linking velocity of 500 \kms.
 We found enhanced \lya\ absorption around low-mass galaxies outside the virial radius (median $b/R_{\rm vir} \approx 6$) even for this well-chosen sample of isolated galaxies.
 Therefore, we conclude that the observed mass dependence cannot be directly attributed to the environment.
 However, if a significant fraction of these low-mass galaxies is satellite, then their $R_{\rm vir}$ measurements can be underestimated.
 This can lead to the apparent excess `outside' the virial radius of the low-mass galaxies.
 Indeed, the convergence of the $W_{r,500}$ profile for the three mass bins at large $b$ (see the right panel of Fig.~\ref{fig:m-b stack}) implies that there is no excess \lya\ absorption at large proper distances around low-mass galaxies.